 Medicare Select Plans

 Some Medicare Supplement Insurance Plans have a money saving option called Medicare Select.
 With this option, the Medicare Part A deductible is covered for non-emergency care at Medicare Select hospitals.
 If it's an emergency, the Part A deductible is covered at any hospital.

 Medicare Select is not an HMO.
 You can choose your own doctors and specialists.
 To avoid paying the Part A deductible, you must agree to use a Medicare Select hospital for non-emergency care.

 You're eligible if you live within 30 miles of any Medicare Select hospital.
 Find a list of Medicare Select hospitals.
 Plans F, G, and N have Medicare Select options in Illinois.

 Only certain hospitals are network providers under this policy.
 Check with your doctor to find out if he or she has admitting privileges at the network hospital.
 If he or she does not, you may be required to use another doctor at the time of hospitalization or, if you still use a non-network hospital, you must pay the Part A deductible and any non-covered charges.

 Below are additional Medicare Supplement forms you may need to fill out while you're a member.

 - Protected Health Information (PHI)

 Health care fraud can be reduced or even prevented through awareness.
-Blue Cross and Blue Shield of Illinois (BCBSIL) is committed to finding and stopping health care fraud, waste and abuse through its Special Investigations Department.
+BCBSIL is committed to finding and stopping health care fraud, waste and abuse through its Special Investigations Department.
 This department is there to protect you and your plan.
 However, BCBSIL needs your help to find and prevent health care fraud.

-There are things you can do to help find and prevent health care fraud.
-View our fighting fraud checklist.
+There are a number of things you can do to help find and prevent health care fraud.
+Review our Tips to Prevent Health Care Fraud checklist.